 Want us to email you a giant pack of epic free resources?
 Just click the button below!

 There are, broadly speaking, two ways to convey conflict: implicitly and explicitly.
-The former involves illustrating some kind of dissonance through setting, silence, the way one character looks at another; the latter involves someone saying ‘I hate you’, punching, or a deliberate explosion.
-THE GODFATHER PART 2 is rich in both
+The former involves illustrating some kind of dissonance through setting, silence, the way one character looks at another.
+The latter involves someone saying ‘I hate you’, punching, or a deliberate explosion.
+THE GODFATHER PART 2 is rich in

 10 Great Mid-Film Plot Twists by Screenwriters Too often when watching a film, especially for those of us who have seen many of them, you can read where the story is going and predict what is going to happen onscreen prematurely.
 However, those screenwriters in pursuit of something that will

 Conflict is essential in every great story.
 The amount and complexity of the situation can obviously vary greatly depending on the scope, settings and characters involved.
 In some cases, loading problem upon problem on your character(s) is important in that it shows what they are made of or it shows